Japanese jets in 1/72 scale |

 |

 McDonnell Douglas / Mitsubishi F-4EJ Phantom (license) The F-4E was selected on behalf of the JASDF and license built by Mitsubishi.
 The F-4EJ was a version of the famous McDonnell Douglas F-4E developed for the Nihon Koku Jieitai (Japanese Air Self Defense Force, or JASDF).
 The order came end 1968 and with some aircraft first build in the USA bij McDonnell, the first Japanese assembled and built Mitsubishi plane flew in May 1972.
 A total of 140 planes were delivered with the final plane coming of the assembly line May 1981.
 Also some additional RF/4EJ reconn planes were build which were unarmed.
 The F-4EJ was developed for the air defense role only with several systems of the F-4E not being installed.
 The F-4EJ has common with the F-4E the Westinghouse AN/APQ-120 radar fire control system, the 20-mm M61A1 cannon with 640 rounds, plus AIM-7 and AIM-9 air-to-air missile capability as it has the air defence role.
 It however also got some Japanese internal systems and externally.
 The F-4EJ first entered service with the JASDF in August of 1972.
 In the JASDF, six interceptor squadrons (hikotai) have operated the F-4EJ.
 These were the 301st, 302nd, 303rd, 304th, 305th, and 306th.
 The RF-4EJ was operated by the 501st Hikotai.
-During the service
+Some 70 F-4EJ Phantoms are still operated by the JASDF (as of 2019).

 Only minor filling was needed and